AndreaCaldiroli/ATES-Code/README.md

     chmod +x $MAIN/run_program.sh

-In order to run the code, the bash file must be executed: `.$MAIN/run_program.sh`.
+In order to run the code, the bash file must be executed.
+By default, ATES is compiled with gfortran.
+In the terminal, it is sufficient to execute:

+    .$MAIN/run_program.sh

+To force the use of the `ifort` compiler, run the following command:

+    .$MAIN/run_program.sh --ifort

 The user is asked to insert the physical parameters of the system to be simulated.
 See [[1]](#1) for a detailed explanation of such parameters.
 If a system is not available in the precompiled archive (which is stored in `$MAIN/src/utils/params_table.txt`), it is possible to add it to the default list for later simulations by using the `Add planet` button.